 In every case, you must communicate, over and over again, in words they understand, that you are on their side.

-Throughout this book, we place suggested language inside boxes to demonstrate what candidates should and shouldn’t say.
-We hope it makes the presentation as easy to use as possible.
-As long as you understand the reasons behind these words and phrases, we encourage you to adapt them to your own voice.
-After all, you are promoting yourself—your values, your vision, your commitment.
-Make the language authentically yours, fully integrated with the knowledge and personal history you offer to voters.
-Similarly, when given the opportunity, you should add specific examples that personalize the issues; tell a story that helps voters picture the problems you seek to address and the solutions you propose.
+Throughout this volume, we offer suggested language to demonstrate what progressives should and shouldn’t say.
+We hope it makes this volume easy to use.
+As long as you understand the reasoning behind our recommendations, we encourage you to adapt the examples to your own voice.
+Make the language authentically yours, fully integrating it with your own knowledge and experience.
+Similarly, when given the opportunity, tell a story that helps your listeners picture the problems you seek to address and the goals you seek to achieve.

 Messaging is not a silver bullet.
 In politics, it’s just one tool of many.
 But if we combine better messaging with problem-solving policies and bold advocacy, we can mobilize the majority of Americans who agree with us, win our electoral and policy campaigns, and change the world.